Skip To Main Content

 Here’s what you need to do once a crisis happens:

-2. Gather the facts – Your decision-makers need to know only the accurate information to make wise decisions.
+2. Gather the facts – Your decision-makers need to know only the accurate information to make smart decisions.
 Ignore rumors and speculation.
 Talk with all parties involved or who might have information.
 And continue to plan as you gather more information.

-3. Determine who needs to know what, and when - Do you need to report the incident to Child Protective Services?
+3. Determine who needs to know what and when - Do you need to report the incident to Child Protective Services?
 Report to the local authorities?
 Should you put your insurance carrier on notice?
-Make sure you can answer all of these questions as soon as possible, and have the necessary numbers or other contact information on hand at all times.
+Make sure you can answer all of these questions as soon as possible and have the necessary numbers or other contact information on hand.

 4. Form your messaging plan as you go - Keep your messaging consistent, empathetic, transparent, and timely.
 Prepare messages even if you will not be notifying members of your school community.
-Better safe than sorry!

 8: Review, Learn, and Revise After a Crisis